BastianKraemer/GeoCat/README.md

 GeoCat is a HTML5 Geocaching and -tracking platform.
 The backend is written in PHP.

 Note: You will need at least PHP 5.6 or higher.
-Older version are not supported.
+Older version are maybe not supported.

 ## Getting started